FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/02-intro-to-css.md

 Do this activity!

--Initialize styles for an HTML document in 3 different ways (inline, internal stylesheet, and external stylesheet)
+- Initialize styles for an HTML document in 3 different ways (inline, internal stylesheet, and external stylesheet)

 ## Exercise 2
--Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)
+- Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)

--Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)
+- Create classes and IDs and use them to target elements in a HTML document with varying degrees of specificity (including font styles and sizes)

 This is how you add highlighted syntax to a lesson page: